thomassuedbroecker/ce-cns-problem/documentation/inspect-the-project.md

 In the following image you see:

-1. The summary containing the Applications, Jobs, Image builds, Registry access, Secrets and Configmaps.In our case only the four applications are relevant.
+1. The summary containing the Applications, Jobs, Image builds, Registry access, Secrets and Configmaps.
+In our case only the four applications are relevant.
 2. The currenly usage of our application.

 ![](images/cns-ce-inspect-project-01.png)

 ### Step 3: Select `Applications`

-Here you find an overview of the currenly running applications. ( FYI `Code Engine` definition: `A program that serves HTTP requests`)
+Here you find an overview of the currenly running applications. ( FYI The `Code Engine` definition for an application: `A program that serves HTTP requests`)

 ![](images/cns-ce-inspect-project-02.png)